wiktormalyska/fix-gliding-mod-1.21/README.md

 ## Changed features:
 - ## Fixed bug when gliders can be used underwater or in other fluids (already merged to original mod)
-- ## Added limit of minimal fall distance to activate glider to 2 blocks
+- ## Added limit of minimal fall distance to activate glider (2 blocks)